Mth71/Mth71/README.md

 ## About Me ⚡

 - 🎓 I'm currently studying Computer Science at *CESAR School*
-- 🌱 At the moment, I'm focused on learning and improving my `Python` skills and other programming languages
+- 🌱 At the moment, I'm focused on improving my `Python` skills and exploring other programming languages
-- 🧐 I enjoy solving problems, creating projects, and learning new technologies
+- 🧐 I enjoy solving problems, building projects, and learning new technologies

 ## Top Languages and Tools